woflydev/viforest/README.md

 > [!CAUTION]
 > **Installation (especially on MacOS) requires you to do some extra steps.**
 >
 > **MacOS**: Because I don't have a MacOS developer license, I can't sign the app.
 MacOS will say something along the lines of "this app is broken and cannot be opened" when you try to run it.
-You will need to allow the app to run by going to **System Preferences > Security & Privacy > General**, scrolling down, and clicking **"Open Anyway"** when prompted.
-If you don't see this option, right click the app in your **Applications** folder and select **"Open"**, then check again.
-On newer versions of MacOS, you will also have to allow the app to access your Downloads folder and your local network (to talk to the AIPaper).
-You can do this by going to **System Preferences > Security & Privacy > Privacy** and enabling **"Files and Folders"** and **"Local Network"**.
+> In most cases, you'll have to open the MacOS Terminal and run the following command:
+> ```bash
+> xattr -r -d com.apple.quarantine /Applications/viforest.app
+> ```
+> This command removes the arbitrary Apple quarantine flag that MacOS places on all downloaded applications.
+[Read more about it here.](https://superuser.com/questions/526920/how-to-remove-quarantine-from-file-permissions-in-os-x)
 >
+> If this still doesn't work, you will need to allow the app to run by going to **System Preferences > Security & Privacy > General**, scrolling down, and clicking **"Open Anyway"** when prompted.
+On newer versions of MacOS, you will also have to allow the app to access your Downloads folder and your local network (to talk to the AIPaper) when prompted.
+You can do this manually by going to **System Preferences > Security & Privacy > Privacy** and enabling **"Files and Folders"** and **"Local Network"**.
+>
 > **Windows**: Likewise, I haven't signed the application for Windows, so your system will likely pop up with a SmartScreen warning.
 You can ignore this warning and click **"Run Anyway"**.
 >
-> If you are concerned about this, I've written a little about the safety of **_viforest_** in the FAQ section below.
+> If you are concerned about any of this, I've written a little about the safety of **_viforest_** in the FAQ section below.

 <p align="center">
     <picture>